Candle Melt Pool Diameter Calculator

 A container with 8 cm diameter, using a medium ECO wick in soy wax:

-This leaves about 1 cm of unmelted wax on each side — the wick is too small.
-You would need to size up to a large ECO wick: 8.5 × 0.85 = 7.2 cm, which is much closer to the 8 cm container edge.
+That is 75% coverage, leaving 2 cm of unmelted wax across the container, so 1 cm of hard wax standing on each side.
+The wick is too small.
+Size up to a large ECO wick and you get 8.5 × 0.85 = 7.2 cm, which is 90% of the container and much closer to the edge.

 Multi-Wick Candles